Being unemployed is often horribly stressful, especially if you’re not sure how you’ll make ends meet whilst you’re out of work.

 However, there are unemployment benefits available to help you cover your household bills until you’re able to find work.

-If you find yourself without a job, then the main benefit you may be able to claim is Jobseeker’s Allowance (JSA).
+If you find yourself without a job, then the main benefit you may be able to claim is new style Jobseeker’s Allowance (JSA).

 On top of Jobseeker’s Allowance (JSA), you may also be able to claim Universal Credit to help you cover costs like housing.
 Universal Credit now replaces a number of other benefits you may have normally claimed such as Housing Benefit and Tax Credits.

-If you (or your partner) are above the Pension Credit age and have made significant Class 1 National Insurance Contributions (NICs), you might be able to claim Contribution-based Jobseeker’s Allowance (JSA).
+You can no longer apply for contribution-based JSA, but it was previously available if you (or your partner) were above the Pension Credit age and made significant Class 1 National Insurance Contributions (NICs).

 If you’re eligible to claim this benefit you will not need to claim Universal Credit, and you will also be able to claim other benefits like Tax Credits or Housing Benefit.